10 creeks around Pittsburgh worth the trip

 Photo: Hell Run, courtesy of Hilary Meurer.

-Pittsburgh kids are baking as the pandemic summer drags on with most public pools closed or severely limiting capacity, and backyard pools out of stock everywhere.
+Pittsburgh kids love a good splash in non-chlorinated water where rock skipping is encouraged and wildlife exploration is assumed.
 Luckily, the metro area is rich with amazing creeks to wade in, dunk your siblings or find salamanders and crayfish hiding under rocks.
-Some require a bit of a drive, but others are right in the city and accessible by public transport.
+Some creeks require a bit of a drive, but others are right in the city and accessible by public transport.

 Keep in mind as you explore these local waterways to leave them as you found them.
 It’s an excellent educational opportunity to look for creatures and plants, play with currents and learn about the natural world.
 But significantly changing the waterway with stacks of rocks (called cairns), dams or litter ruins the spot for others, including wildlife.
 Play and have fun but return things to their natural state before you head home for a (fingers crossed) nap with your worn-out kids.